Bonecure

 Key Takeaways

-• Posture correction therapy focuses on structural symmetry to alleviate pain and restore movement.
+• Posture correction therapy at Bonecure focuses on identifying structural root causes to alleviate chronic pain.

-• Potential side effects are generally mild, such as temporary soreness or minor bruising at the treatment site.
+• Potential side effects are generally mild, such as temporary soreness or minor bruising, but results vary by individual.

 Frequently Asked Questions

-Q. What exactly is posture correction therapy in Seoul?
+Q. What exactly is posture correction therapy in Seoul at Bonecure?

-Posture correction therapy involves a combination of manual techniques, such as Chuna, and specialized acupuncture to realign the spine and joints.
-It aims to restore the natural symmetry of the body to alleviate pain and improve mobility.
-At Bonecure, we focus on treating the structural root cause rather than just the symptoms.
+Posture correction therapy at our clinic involves a combination of manual Chuna techniques and specialized acupotomy to realign the spine and joints.
+We focus on treating the structural root cause rather than just managing symptoms.
+Dr. Song personally performs these corrections to ensure precision and impact.

-Q. Does acupuncture for back pain provide lasting results?
+Q. Does acupotomy for back pain provide lasting results?

-Q. How many sessions are typically required at an acupuncture clinic in Seoul?
+Q. How many sessions are typically required at Bonecure?

-Q. Why is an X-ray necessary for posture correction?
+Q. Why is an X-ray necessary for my posture correction?

 An X-ray provides objective data that allows us to see the exact alignment of your vertebrae and pelvis.
-We coordinate with specialized partner hospitals to obtain these precise images.
-This scientific approach ensures that the treatment plan at Bonecure is based on your specific anatomical needs rather than guesswork.
+We coordinate with partner hospitals like Harrison Hospital to obtain these images.
+This scientific approach ensures that your treatment plan at Bonecure is based on anatomical evidence rather than guesswork.

 Q. What is the difference between Chuna and Western chiropractic care?

-While both involve manual manipulation, Chuna is rooted in traditional Korean medicine and integrates acupuncture and soft tissue work.
-Chiropractic care traditionally focuses more exclusively on joint manipulation.
-Chuna emphasizes the balance between soft tissues and bones for a more holistic recovery.
+Chuna is rooted in traditional Korean medicine and integrates acupuncture and soft tissue work along with skeletal manipulation.
+Chiropractic care traditionally focuses more exclusively on high-velocity joint manipulation.
+Chuna emphasizes the balance between soft tissues and bones for a more holistic and sustainable recovery.

-Some advanced techniques, such as acupotomy, may cause brief discomfort as they release deep-seated adhesions.
-However, most patients report a feeling of immediate lightness and improved range of motion.
-We always work within your comfort level and communicate clearly throughout each procedure.
+Acupotomy is an intensive technique that may cause brief discomfort as it releases deep-seated adhesions.
+Most patients, however, report a feeling of immediate lightness and improved range of motion afterward.
+We always communicate clearly and work within your comfort level, providing thorough care to manage any temporary soreness.

 Bonecure / Dr. Jeong-hyeon Song